ProfessionalWiki/Maps/INSTALL.md

 The Maps extension supports [geocoding](https://www.semantic-mediawiki.org/wiki/Maps/Geocoding), the conversion of human readable addresses to coordinates.
 This is done via a webservice used for each map displayed on your wiki.
 By default Maps uses [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim).
 To use a different geocoding service, use the `$GLOBALS['settingegMapsDefaultGeoService']`.
-Example:

 `$GLOBALS['egMapsDefaultGeoService'] = 'google';`